At Easter Masses, Cardinal Wuerl Reflects on the Joy of the Resurrection

-Cardinal Donald Wuerl, Archbishop of Washington, celebrated Easter Mass at the Cathedral of St. Matthew the Apostle marking the Resurrection of Jesus Christ from the dead.
+HYATTSVILLE, Md. – Cardinal Donald Wuerl, archbishop of Washington, today celebrated Easter Sunday Mass at the Cathedral of St. Matthew the Apostle marking the Resurrection of Jesus Christ from the dead.

-Following Mass at St. Matthew’s, the Cardinal celebrated the Noon Mass at the Basilica of the National Shrine of the Immaculate Conception, which was carried live on EWTN and on The Catholic Channel on SiriusXM Satellite Radio.
+Following Mass at St. Matthew’s, Cardinal Wuerl celebrated the noon Mass at the Basilica of the National Shrine of the Immaculate Conception, which was carried live on EWTN and on The Catholic Channel on SiriusXM Satellite Radio.

 The Archdiocese of Washington is home to over 620,000 Catholics, 139 parishes and 96 Catholic schools, located in Washington, DC, and five Maryland counties: Calvert, Charles, Montgomery, Prince George’s and St. Mary’s.